Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

     spacing: 10pt,
     figure(
       image("build/24-11-8-2.png", width: 140pt),
-      caption: "The mesh and gussets at the end of our ladybrown" ),
+      caption: "The mesh and gussets at the end of our ladybrown."
+    ),
     figure(
       image("build/24-11-8-3.png", width: 140pt),
-      caption: "The lady brown scoring on the wall stakes" ),
+      caption: "The ladybrown scoring on the wall stakes."
     ),
+  ),
 )

+#v(10pt)

 #grid(
   figure(
-    image("build/24-11-8-4.excalidraw.svg", width: 170pt),
+    image("build/24-11-8-4.excalidraw.svg"),
   ),
   [
     === Gear Cutting for Ladybrown